BanklessDAO/content-gateway/README.md

 # Content Gateway

+This is the monorepo for *Content Gateway*.
+You can follow the links below to learn more.

+- [Content Gateway API](/apps/content-gateway-api): central storage module for both *schema*s and *data*.
+- [Content Gateway Ingester](/apps/content-gateway-ingester): module responsible for implementing the *pull* ingeration mechanism (eg: when we load data from external systems)
+- [Content Gateway Client](/libs/banklessdao/content-gateway-client): library package responsible  for implementing the *push* integration mechanism (eg: when you send the data to the CG API).

+## Getting Started

+> If you'd like to learn more on how to start working on the codebase skip to [Development](#development)

+## Development

 ## Heroku Setup

 In case this needs to be redeployed to Heroku, these are the necessary steps: